Learn More

 For US citizens residing overseas, the risks of the early withdrawal of 401k are further compounded by international reporting obligations, potential double taxation, and misalignment between US and foreign tax regimes.

-This article explains the rules and exceptions governing early 401(k) withdrawals, how to avoid unnecessary penalties, and alternative funding strategies for expatriates.
+This article explains the rules and 401k early withdrawal penalty exceptions, how to avoid unnecessary penalties, and alternative funding strategies for expatriates.

 What You Will Learn